“Somewhere, something incredible is waiting to be known.”

 This approach, using science-based education and interactive experiences, will establish the IDSDC as an international centerpiece for supporting the growing worldwide interest in how dark skies relate to the exploration of the cosmos, archeoastronomy, and the well-being of humans, plants, and animals.
 Children and adults alike will be introduced to, and awed by the wonders of the universe.

-The privately-funded, non-profit $18 million IDSDC will be located in Fountain Hills, Arizona and will fulfill its education mission by supporting STEM programs and fostering partnerships with Arizona State University, area community colleges, and high schools.
+The non-profit $18 million IDSDC will be located in Fountain Hills, Arizona and will fulfill its education mission by supporting STEM programs and fostering partnerships with Arizona State University, area community colleges, and high schools.
 The facility will offer programs and experiences that will inspire, educate, and stir imaginations.
 Additionally, it will address the rapidly growing interest in astrotourism, thus serving as an educational and experiential attraction for Arizona and beyond.

 The approximately 15,000 square-foot structure includes four major components: